ZahamTech/Link-app-using-Socket-Programming/README.md

 I am using three separate sockets for chatting, file sharing, and voice calling.

 ## 5. Steps to Make This App
-1. First, I made a simple chatting app.
+1. First, I made a simple chatting app using a TCP socket.
+2. Then I separate made a voice calling app using UDP socket.
+3. After it, I made a File sharing app using TCP socket.
+4. In Final step, I merge the above three to Make a Link app.

 ## Technologies